See Boston Dynamics Atlas robots work a parkour course like it's nothing

 Atlas, initially designed for search and rescue tasks, was unveiled to the public in 2013.
 The robot stands about 5 feet (1.5 meters) tall and weighs about 190 pounds (86 kilograms).
 It's battery-powered and hydraulically actuated with 28 degrees of freedom.

-Boston Dynamics has identified parkour as a perfect test activity for Atlas as it works to make high-powered humanoid robots more dexterous.
+Boston Dynamics has identified parkour as a perfect test activity for Atlas as the company works to make high-powered humanoid robots more dexterous.
 The training discipline engages the whole body and requires Atlas to maintain its balance in different situations and seamlessly switch between behaviors.

 "We're exploring how to push it to its limits, sometimes operating at those limits," says Benjamin Stephens, Atlas controls lead.
-"We learn a lot from that in terms of how to build robots that can survive falling on their face and getting back up and doing it again.
-We also learn a lot about the behavior, the control, the thing that puts one foot in front of the other."
+"We learn a lot from that in terms of how to build robots that can survive falling on their face and getting back up and doing it again."
+To see some of those face-plants and crashes, watch the behind-the-scenes video below.

 Today parkour, tomorrow the world.
 Or at least more parkour.